You are $75 away from free shipping

 Sorry, you must log in to save an item.

-From ammonia-free at-home hair color to wash out hair colors, over the years we’ve welcomed a variety of alternatives to getting your hair colored at the salon.
+From ammonia-free at-home hair color to wash out hair colors, we’ve welcomed a variety of alternatives to getting your hair colored at the salon over the years.
 One hair color option you may have seen circulating your social media platforms?
 Henna hair dye!
-Not sure what henna hair dye is, exactly?
-Below, we’re breaking down everything you need to know about this hair coloring option—from what henna is to who can use henna hair dye.
+Not sure what henna hair color is, exactly?
+Below, we’re breaking down everything you need to know about henna for hair—from what hair henna is to who can use henna hair dye.

-So, why use henna hair dye?
-A study from the Journal of Pharmaceutical Sciences and Research (JPSR) states that some hair dyes can cause an allergic reaction, which is why it is always important to do a skin patch test before dying your hair.
-As an alternative, hair dyes derived from plants (including henna) are generally safe to use as well.
+So, why use henna hair color?
+A study from the Journal of Pharmaceutical Sciences and Research states that some hair dyes can cause an allergic reaction, which is why it is always important to do a skin patch test before dying your hair.
+As an alternative, hair dyes derived from plants (including henna) are generally safe to use.
 The study goes on to explain that hair color that comes from plants may provide multifunctional benefits such as softening and conditioning and may promote achieving longer strands—what more could you want?
-The study states that henna also has antifungal properties so it may be beneficial for those with dandruff.
+The study states that henna also has antifungal properties, so it may be beneficial for those with dandruff.

 Now that we’ve given you the full scoop on henna dyes, we thought we’d touch on henna tattoos.
 You’ve likely seen these on your Instagram feed or offered on the boardwalk—but what’s the deal?
 According to a study from the NCBI, henna body art involves applying henna paste, which is formed by drying henna leaves, grinding them to powder and mixing the powder with oil or water, to the skin.
 The same study goes on to explain that when the paste is applied to the skin, lawsone (the dye molecule we mentioned earlier) migrates from the paste to the outermost layer of the skin, creating a red-brown stain.
 However, keep in mind that, according to the FDA, henna is approved only for use as a hair dye—not for direct application to the skin!

-Now that you know more about henna, henna hair dye, and henna tattoos, you may want to dive into the topic of permanent tattoos!
-Or a skin care routine for them, at least.
-Here’s Your Skin Care Routine for Tattooed Skin.
+Next, you may want to dive into the topic of permanent tattoos or a skin care routine for them, at least.
+Here’s How to Take Care of Tattooed Skin.